Mapboard/topology-manager/README.md

 - [ ] Improve configurability and stability of Docker version
 - [ ] Move `map_topology.subtopology` table to `map_digitizer` schema
       (it currently breaks rule of no dependencies between the schemas).
-- [ ] Stabilize and document vector-tile generation functionality
+- [ ] Stabilize and document vector-tile generation functionality.
+- [ ] TESTS!